 Palermo.
 Spend most of the day with the Duchess of Palma in an 18th-century palazzo facing the Bay of Palermo.
 The palace is the former residence of Giuseppe Tomasi di Lampedusa, author of The Leopard, now the home of his adoptive son.
 Visit the city’s best market with the Duchess herself to select fresh seasonal produce, before returning to the palazzo for a cooking class, lunch in the grand dining room and a tour with the Duke and Duchess.

 Palermo.
 Visit the Castello della Zisa, an Arab-Norman palace.
-Fly from Palermo via Milan or Rome to London City, arriving c.
-7.15pm.
+Fly from Palermo via Milan to London City, arriving c.
+6.30pm.

 Price, per person

-Flights (economy class) with Alitalia (Airbus 319, Embraer 90); travel by private coach; hotel accommodation; breakfasts; 1 lunch & 4 dinners with wine, water, coffee; a cooking class with the Duchess of Palma; a drinks reception at a private palace; all admissions; all tips; all taxes; the services of the lecturer.
+Flights (economy) with ITA Airways (Airbus 319); travel by private coach; hotel accommodation; breakfasts; 1 lunch & 4 dinners with wine, water, coffee; a cooking class with the Duchess of Palma; a drinks reception at a private palace; all admissions; all tips; all taxes; the services of the lecturer.

 Grand Hotel Piazza Borsa, Palermo: a centrally located 4-star hotel housed in an assortment of historical buildings.
 Single rooms are doubles for sole use.

-We opt to travel to and from Sicily with Alitalia in February because the only direct flights to the island in this period are with low-cost airlines, with whom it is not currently viable for us to make a group booking.
-British Airways only flies directly from London Heathrow to Palermo from late March to October.
+We opt to travel to and from Sicily with ITA Airways in November because the only direct flights to the island in this period are with low-cost airlines, with whom it is not currently viable for us to make a group booking.
+British Airways only flies directly from London Heathrow to Palermo from late March to early October.

 There is a lot of walking on this tour, and it would not be suitable for anyone who has difficulties with everyday walking or stair-climbing.
-Average distance by coach per day: 24 miles.
+Fitness and sure-footedness are essential.
+Average distance by coach per day: 10 miles.

 Between 10 and 22 participants.